Shaun-Roy/LegalPrepTool/README.md

 # ⚖️ LegalPrepTool

-**LegalPrepTool** is an AI-powered assistant that helps lawyers and legal professionals **analyze court documents** and **prepare case arguments** efficiently.
+**LegalPrepTool** is an AI powered assistant that helps lawyers and legal professionals **analyze court documents** and **prepare case arguments** efficiently.

-Upload a PDF brief, extract key sentences, classify them as **For** or **Against**, generate concise summaries, and even share them via email—all in one streamlined workflow.
+Upload a PDF brief, extract key sentences, classify them as **For** or **Against**, generate concise summaries, and even share them via email all in one streamlined workflow.

 ---